balena-io/docs/shared/apiGeneral/calls.md

 ```

 Notice the construction here: `$filter=` is used to define the field, and then the value is specified after the `eq` keyword.
 This is the most straightforward example—there are many other ways to build filters, which you can find in the OData documentation.

+The resource returned from this call contains the internal ID you can use to make subsequent calls, under the "id" key.

+`{"d":[{"id":1234567, ...`

 A final tip for constructing API calls: for some of the fields in the API response, a link to another resource is provided rather than the complete information about that resource.
 For example, if you make a call requesting information about a specific device, the `belongs_to__application` field will return a link to an application, but not all the information about that application.
 To get all the fields for the application resource, you can use the `$expand` method: